 Racist can be a tough word to hear or to understand.
 The school closure plan is absolutely not racist in the way we think of Archie Bunker (that's old-timey Eric Cartman for you youths) as being racist — that is, fueled by conscious hatred for a group, or subconscious fear of that group.
 But that is not the only definition of racist.
 Many a racist remark has been made with good intentions, for example; we can all think of cringe-inducing incidents of those from our personal experience.
 So perhaps it'd be better to call the school closure policy discriminatory.
 Oh, CPS's school closure plan is plainly discriminatory.
 The only open issues are whether the government had no choice but to be discriminatory.
 To date, CPS has not made that case.

 This isn't controversial, in fact.
 Discrimination based on race is not about the intent of the discriminator.
 It's about the effect of the policy.
 This isn't Leftist race theory, this is taken directly from the United States Congress.
 Even to the Congress it's long been understood that a private employer or a government body can be guilty of discrimination even with a pure heart.
-Several pieces of long-standing legislation bear this out: the Civil Rights Act's "Title VII," which bars discrimination in employment; the Fair Housing Act, which bars discrimination in housing; the Americans with Disability Act; and the Age Discrimination in Employment Act, among others.
-These statutes all, either on their face or through interpretation by courts, contemplate that a policy can be discriminatory — have racist effects — even absent any racist motives.
+Several pieces of long-standing legislation bear this out: the Civil Rights Act's "Title VII," which bars discrimination in employment; the Fair Housing Act, which bars discrimination in housing; and the Americans with Disability Act among others.
+These statutes all, either on their face or through interpretation by courts, contemplate that a policy can be discriminatory — have discriminatory effects — even absent any discriminatory motives.